S4-Hosting/S4-Open-Source-We-Use/README.md

 *You can also find a list of the WP plugins that we love (and why) here:* https://github.com/S4-Hosting/WordPress-Plugins-we-love

 #### MainWP - https://github.com/mainwp/mainwp
 We administer a lot of WordPress sites and we've built our own process and system for keeping tabs on updates, security issues, backups, etc. across our own and clients' sites.
-At the core of this, we use MainWP, which is the best solution we've found for remotely administering multiple WP installations.
+At the core of that process we are using MainWP, which is the best solution we've found for remotely administering multiple WP installations.

 *We maintain our own fork of the MainWP Child plugin for S4 Hosting clients.*